A Unique Company

-The heart of the Commonweal’s programming is the main stage season.
+The heart of the Commonweal’s programming is the mainstage season.
 This balanced yet challenging repertory is traditionally comprised of five plays with more than 180 performances, chosen from among the world’s finest classic, contemporary, and emerging playwrights.
 Because Lanesboro is located amidst a high concentration of Norwegian-American families, the Commonweal produces the works of Henrik Ibsen annually, and remains the only theatre company in North America with such a commitment.
-The Commonweal is also commited to developing new works for the American stage, producing more than 20 world premieres in our history.
+The Commonweal also has an active new play development program, and has produced more than two dozen world premieres in its history.

-The Commonweal boasts a rare organizational model, with resident ensemble members (who have come from all over the country to make their home in the Lanesboro area) fulfilling the day-to-day artistic and operational needs of the company as artist/administrators.
+The company boasts a distinctive organizational model with resident ensemble members (who have come from all over the country to make their home in the Lanesboro area) fulfilling the day-to-day artistic and operational needs of the company as artist/administrators.

 A New Home